Double-click to enter your text here. Use the text menu to add title text or to style parts of your text.

 The swim training is centred around Playa Flamingo and Playa Blanca beaches and we advise you to find accommodation within easy walking distance.

-Enduroman stay at the Iberostar Lanzarote Park Hotel, right by Playa Flamingo.
-It is very close to the swim training area and provides excellent buffet style food.
+In 2019 Enduroman will be staying at the H10 Timanfaya Palace Hotel, right by Playa Flamingo.
+It is very close to the swim training area and serves buffet style food.

 There are plenty of other options.
 The Enduroman Facebook group is a good resource through which to organise shared rooms or accommodation with other athletes and so reduce costs.